 The National Association of Friendship Centres of Canada

-The National Association of Friendship Centres (NAFC) is a non-profit organization in Canada that supports and advocates for the over 100 Friendship Centres across the country.
+The National Association of Friendship Centres (NAFC) is a non-profit organization in Canada that supports and advocates for the over 100 Friendship Centres nationwide.
 These centers serve as community hubs for Indigenous people, particularly those living in urban areas, providing services such as education, employment assistance, cultural programming, and health support.
 The NAFC helps coordinate these centers' efforts, ensuring they address the unique needs of Indigenous Canadians while promoting cultural preservation, community development, and social inclusion.
 Founded in 1972, the NAFC plays a crucial role in supporting Indigenous peoples' transition to urban life while maintaining strong ties to their cultural heritage.

 Greg McLean, a conservative member of Parliament for Calgary Centre, has posted the following pictures with this description: "I participated in a Caucus roundtable with the National Association of Friendship Centres.
 The NAFC is a network of 100 Friendship Centres and 6-member Provincial and Territorial Associations from coast-to-coast-to-coast.
 Friendship Centres are Canada's most significant urban Indigenous civil society network and service delivery infrastructure.
 They are the primary providers of culturally relevant programs for Indigenous people living in urban environments.
 It was a very interesting presentation from the group and I appreciate them taking the time."